USPS Mail Hold

 Picking up your mail earlier than the end date given for your Hold Mail request will automatically cancel your “Hold”, causing regular mail delivery to resume the next Postal day.

-If you find yourself travelling a lot, you may want to utilize a virtual mailbox.
+If you find yourself traveling a lot, you may want to utilize a virtual mailbox.
 Instead of going through the hassle of constantly holding your mail at the post office, and then returning to a stack of unread letters, virtual post office services will scan your physical mail and deliver a digital copy to your email.
 They even have services that will cash any checks mailed to you, saving a trip to the bank.

 Great for digital nomads and remote businesses, a virtual mailbox may be a good alternative to holding mail.